mozilla/shield-studies-addon-template/README.md

 * [All pings](https://sql.telemetry.mozilla.org/queries/{#your-id}/source#table)

+(OR, if Pioneer, use the below instead)

+Telemetry pings are loaded into the encrypted Pioneer pipeline.

 ## Improving this add-on

 See [DEV.md](./docs/DEV.md) for more details on how to work with this add-on as a developer.